johnston9/MS3-Shot-Caller/README.md

 5 - <strong>depts</strong> - to hold the departments names, titles and the department images URLs for User Base/Department's pages.

-6-14 - <strong>9 collections</strong> for each of the departments messages.
+6-14 - <strong>9 collections</strong> for each of the departments' messages.

-There is an Entity Relationship between the users collection and the 9 seperate departments collections on "username" and "job_title".
+There is an Entity Relationship between the users collection and the 9 separate departments collections on "username" and "job_title".
 A third relationship is between the concatenated result of the users collection "firstname" and "lastname" attributes values and the department collection's "poster" attribute.
 These allow the automatic input